marc-gilles/marc-gilles.github.io/content/authors/admin/_index.md

 ## About Me

 I am a behavioural ecologist investigating chemical communication in birds.
-I study whether birds use odours for inter- and intraspecific communication using chemical analyses, multivariate statistical analyses and behavioural experiments in the wild.
+I study whether birds use odours for inter- and intraspecific communication.
+To do so, I conduct chemical analyses, multivariate statistical analyses and behavioural experiments in the wild.